angelariggs/angelariggs.github.io/_posts/2021-12-13-updating-tech-assessment.md

 But if you are able to prioritize reviewing your hiring practices, and you are empowered to try out some changes to see how they land - what would you do?

 As it happens, I recently had this opportunity!
-I had the buy-in from my peers to update our technical assessment, and approval from senior leadership to try a different process for panel interviews.
-For this article I’ll focus on the technical assessment, and follow up with the panel interview changes in a Part 2.
+I had the buy-in from my peers to update our technical assessment, and approval from my leadership to try a different process for panel interviews.
+For this article I’ll focus on the technical assessment and follow up with the panel interview changes in a Part 2.

 ## Previous assessment